michalvankodev/michalvankodev-site/_posts/blog/2020-12-09-guide-on-error-handling.md

 ## Rules

-To summarize this we can create a list of rules:
+To summarize this, we can create a list of rules:

 - Error messages have to be informative for the client, but they **can't reveal private and proprietary information** about the system architecture
 - Errors should be logged only when they require additional action